-A Certification Authority (CA) issues certificates to authenticate the identity of devices requesting a VPN tunnel.
-You set up the devices that form a VPN tunnel to trust the CA that signed the certificate.
-When a trusted CA issues a certificate, the device considers it to be valid.
-Using a trusted CA, lets you add, renew, and change the certificates loaded in the device without affecting the VPN.
+A Certification Authority (CA) issues digital certificates to authenticate the identity of devices requesting a VPN tunnel.
+You set up the devices that form a VPN tunnel to trust the Certification Authority (CA) that signed the digital certificate.
+When a trusted Certification Authority (CA) signs a digital certificate, the device considers it to be valid.
+Using a trusted Certification Authority (CA), lets you renew and change the digital certificates transferred onto the device without affecting the VPN.
 The prerequisite is, that the actual identity information is correct.

-Using certificates also lets you reduce the required maintenance work.
-The reason for this is because you change certificates less often as you change pre-shared keys.
-The CA generates certificates with commence and expiration date.
-The certificate is only valid during this time.
-When a certificate expires, the device requires a new certificate.
+Using digital certificates also lets you reduce the required maintenance work.
+The reason for this is because you change digital certificates less often as you change pre-shared keys.
+The Certification Authority (CA) generates digital certificates with commence and expiration date.
+The digital certificate is only valid during this time.
+When a digital certificate expires, the device requires a new digital certificate.